-- G522 Counseling Theories (3 cr.) - G523 Laboratory in Counseling and Guidance (3 cr.) - G524 Practicum in Counseling (3 cr.) - G532 Introduction to Group Counseling (3 cr.) - G552 Career Counseling: Theory/Practice (3 cr.) - G575 Multicultural Counseling (3 cr.) - G600 Pro-Seminar in Counseling Psychology (3 cr.) - G615 Psychopathology and Advanced Diagnosis (3 cr.) - G622 Advanced Theories of Counseling (3 cr.) - G625 Advanced Practicum: Individual Supervision (8 cr.)(2 credits of G625 are to be taken for each of the first 2 semesters of the doctoral practicum, 1 credit of G625 is to be taken in each subsequent semester of supervised practicum) - G650 Social Justice Consultation, Advocacy, and Leadership (3 cr.)

-- G685 Seminar in Counseling Research Methods (Inquiry Linkage) (3 cr.) - G763 Advanced Practicum in Counseling Supervision (3 cr.) - P655 Cognitive Assessment and Intervention (4 cr.) or G650 Topical Seminar in Counseling Psychology (3 cr.)
+- G522 Counseling Theories (3 cr.) - G523 Laboratory in Counseling and Guidance (3 cr.) - G532 Introduction to Group Counseling (3 cr.) - G552 Career Counseling: Theory/Practice (3 cr.) - G575 Multicultural Counseling (3 cr.) - G600 Pro-Seminar in Counseling Psychology (3 cr.) - G615 Psychopathology and Advanced Diagnosis (3 cr.) - G622 Advanced Theories of Counseling (3 cr.) - G624 Advanced Practicum in Counseing Psychology (3 cr.) - G625 Advanced Practicum: Individual Supervision (8 cr.)(2 credits of G625 are to be taken for each of the first 2 semesters of the doctoral practicum, 1 credit of G625 is to be taken in each subsequent semester of supervised practicum) - G650 Social Justice Consultation, Advocacy, and Leadership (3 cr.) - G685 Seminar in Counseling Research Methods (Inquiry Linkage) (3 cr.) - G763 Advanced Practicum in Counseling Supervision (3 cr.) - P655 Cognitive Assessment and Intervention (4 cr.) or G650 Topical Seminar in Counseling Psychology (3 cr.)
 If using G650 confirm with advisor relevant section required - P691 Personality Assessment and Intervention (3 cr.)

-- Y502 Intermediate Statistics Applied to Education (3 cr.) - (Must be taken concurrently with Y500) - Y527 Educational Assessment and Psychological Measurement (3 cr.) - Y604 Multivariate Analysis in Educational Research (3 cr.)

-(Must be taken concurrently with Y500)

-• A Y course on qualitative research (e.g., Y611) (3 cr.)
+- Y502 Intermediate Statistics Applied to Education (3 cr.)
+(Must be taken concurrently with Y500) - Y527 Educational Assessment and Psychological - Measurement (3 cr.)
+Y604 Multivariate Analysis in Educational Research - (3 cr.)
+(Must be taken concurrently with Y500) - A Y course on qualitative research (e.g., Y611) (3 cr.)

 The minor must have integrity in its own right and must complement the major.
 The minor field must demonstrate wholeness within itself and contribute to the student's overall doctoral program.
 Minors are normally formulated within a single program area.
 However, an interdisciplinary minor is also possible.
 If courses in the minor are from more than one program area, a written description of the minor's underlying theme must be provided along with a rationale for each course's contribution to that theme.
 This written description is typically limited to two pages and submitted to the student's Program of Studies Committee.
-Major area courses (those within the Counseling Psychology program) may not be used in the minor.
+Courses listed in the Major Requirements cannot be used in the minor.
+However, other major area courses (i.e., G courses) within Counseling Psychology program may be used in the minor, with the approval of the Program Director.
 A few minors that have been selected by doctoral students in recent years include educational inquiry, human development, sport psychology, public health, organizational behavior, gender studies, and various interdisciplinary studies.